MajidFiaz/documentation/_includes/shared_doc/platform_overview/ontology_details/menu/menu_classes.md

   - Details: tab showing properties and relationships associated with the selected class/concept (Figure 17-18).
 Properties like ID, Preferred Name, Definition, and Type can be shown together with other properties,  depending on the resource’s representation model (SKOS; OWL; UMLS; OBO) and on the properties included in the selected semantic artefact.

-    ![View classes of a specific ontology - details]({{site.figures_link}}/{{page.portal}}/Figure17.png) _Figure 17: View classes of a specific ontology - details_
+    ![View classes of a specific ontology - details]({{site.figures_link}}/{{page.portal}}/Figure17.png) {: .text-center }

+  - _Figure 17: View classes of a specific ontology - details_
     {: .text-center }
-    ![View classes of a specific thesaurus - details]({{site.figures_link}}/{{page.portal}}/Figure18.png) _Figure 18: View classes of a specific thesaurus - details_
+    ![View classes of a specific thesaurus - details]({{site.figures_link}}/{{page.portal}}/Figure18.png) {: .text-center }

+  - _Figure 18: View classes of a specific thesaurus - details_
     {: .text-center }
   - Notes: it displays all notes issued by EcoPortal users in relation to the selected class/concept.
 To issue generic comments or proposals regarding new classes, new relationships, or change properties, users must be logged in.
   - Class/Concept Mappings: tab showing all the mappings associated with the selected class/concept (Figure 19).
 For each mapping users can see: